WESH: Early years

 Esch announced in February 1956 that he was seeking to sell nearly all shares in Telrad to John H. Perry, Jr., and his company, WCOA Inc. Perry owned newspapers, radio stations, and one television station: WJHP-TV in Jacksonville.
 The FCC initially approved the sale on April 27, at which time Perry announced plans to open WESH-TV in June and his hopes to affiliate with NBC.
 WESH-TV began broadcasting on June 11, 1956.
 Esch was the first person seen on the new station, introducing Daytona Beach to television as he had to radio 21 years prior with WMFJ.
 Only one of its two planned studio cameras was on site; a camera and staff from WJHP-TV were seconded to Holly Hill to aid the startup.
 Negotiations with NBC were still ongoing but had yet to bear fruit.
 Most of the station's programming was filmed, with 10 percent consisting of live programs, among them newscasts, hosted movies, and a Western-themed children's show.
 After WESH went on the air, Florida courts ruled in favor of WESH and against Granik and Cook.

-In February 1957, WESH revealed its plan for a tower at Orange City, received final construction approval in June.
+In February 1957, WESH revealed its plan for a tower at Orange City, which received final construction approval in June.
 It was held up by stations in Orlando, which believed that a site near Bunnell would provide additional service to unserved viewers than Orange City, which would bring WESH's signal into the Orlando area.
-WESH signed an affiliation agreement with NBC in July, ending speculation on whether WESH or the new Orlando station WLOF-TV (channel 9, now WFTV) would be given the affiliation, the station announced it would begin work on the Orange City tower.
+WESH signed an affiliation agreement with NBC in July, ending speculation on whether WESH or the new Orlando station WLOF-TV (channel 9, now WFTV) would be given the affiliation, and announced it would begin work on the Orange City tower.
 At the time, there was only one network-affiliated TV station in Central Florida, WDBO-TV (channel 6, later WCPX-TV and now WKMG-TV), which was a primary CBS affiliate but aired some programs from NBC and ABC.
 Though WLOF-TV obtained the ABC affiliation, it was not on the air yet, and WESH signed for selected ABC programs.
 The network affiliation and new transmitter facility went into use on November 2.
 At the same time, Perry reallocated employees to WESH from WJHP-TV, which shut down on October 25 as a result of its struggles as an ultra high frequency station.